ttntm/ttntm/src/about.md

 ## License

-All content on this site is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (<a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en" rel="noopener" target="_blank">CC-BY-NC-SA-4.0</a>) license.
+All content on this site is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International license.
+You can find the all details here: <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en" rel="noopener" target="_blank">CC-BY-NC-SA-4.0</a>

 <div class="hr shadow mt2 mb2"></div>